NickMcConnell/FAangband/docs/command.rst

-    This displays a summary of the known properties of the equippable items your character has access to, whether they are currently equipped, in your character's pack, on the floor at your character's current location, or in a store.
-Near the top of the display is line, beginning with "@", which summarizes the state of your character given his or her current equipment.
+    This displays a summary of the known properties of the equippable items your character has access to, whether they are currently equipped, in your character's pack, on the floor at your character's current location, or in your character's home.
+Near the top of the display is a line, beginning with "@", which summarizes the state of your character given his or her current equipment.
 Every line after that corresponds to an item, sorted by which equipment slot it can fill.
 The first character on each of those lines is the representation of that item as it would appear in the map if it was on the floor.
-After that is single character, "e" for equipped, "p" for pack, "f" for floor, "h" for home, and "s" for store, which indicates where the item is.
+After that is single character, "e" for equipped, "p" for pack, "f" for floor, and "h" for home, which indicates where the item is.
 The remainder of the line summarizes the properties of the object, with one property per column.
 In the default view, those properties are the resistances, flags, and modifiers present